oddlama/embedded-devices/embedded-devices/README.md

 This project contains of several crates:

-- [embedded-devices](./embedded-devices) - contains the actual driver implementations for real hardware
+- [embedded-devices](./embedded-devices), contains the actual driver implementations for real hardware ICs
-- [embedded-registers](./embedded-registers) - provides the abstraction to define and use registers over I2C/SPI, used heavily by embedded-devices
+- [embedded-devices-derive](./embedded-devices-derive), a proc-macro to reduce boilerplate for device definitions
-- [embedded-registers-derive](./embedded-registers-derive), a proc-macro to reduce boilerplate for register definitions
+- [embedded-interfaces](./embedded-interfaces), provides the main abstractions for register- or command-based interfaces over I2C/SPI
-- [embedded-devices-derive](./embedded-registers-derive), a proc-macro to reduce boilerplate for device definitions
+- [embedded-interfaces-codegen](./embedded-interfaces-codegen), a proc-macro to reduce boilerplate for interface definitions including bit-packed structs, enums and registers

 ## Supported Devices